 The chimpanzee habituation experience and chimpanzee trekking are two unique and rewarding opportunities to see chimps in Uganda.
 Most people traveling to Uganda focus on visiting the gorillas and forget about visiting the chimpanzees in their natural habitat.
 Should you do the chimp trekking or habituation experience?
 And what is the difference?
 First of all, regardless of what you choose; you will love the experience!

-To help you decide what experience is best for you, I will provide more information about the Uganda chimpanzee experiences.
-I will point out some important differences between Chimpanzee Trekking and the Chimpanzee Habituation Experience (CHE).
+To help you decide what experience is best for you, I will provide information about the Uganda chimpanzee experiences.
+For example, the important differences between Chimpanzee Trekking and the Chimpanzee Habituation Experience (CHE) in Africa.

 What is a chimpanzee habituation experience?

 The Chimpanzee habituation experience is a full-day experience, where a professional guide takes you through the forest to spend the entire day near a family of chimpanzees.
 In this activity, you get the chance to be with chimpanzees during their daily activities.
 For example, searching for food, grooming, playing, and making nests for the night.
-You will learn more about the process of monitoring and tracking the chimps as well as how they are habituated.
+You will learn more about the process of monitoring and tracking the chimps in Africa as well as how they are habituated.
 You are actually taking part in the process of making wild primates a little more habituated.
 This means these great apes get familiar with people but still remain wild in their natural habitat.
+This process is totally ethical and done to protect and preserve these amazing human-like animals.

 What is the best place in Uganda to go for chimpanzee habituation or trekking?